Ibrajber99/Java-Web-Booking-system/README.md

 this product attempts to capture the current process of booking engineers and technicians for jobs and contracts ATS has acquired.
 The system is a booking system that allows for managing of employees, their skillsets, the jobs they are assigned to and ease of calculating current company operating revenue.
 This discovery document is provided as a guideline to be used to produce the system functional, non-functional requirements and user stories.

 ## Technologies
-the Back0end is done usign Java and Servlets for the front-end, it uses HTML,CSS,BOOTSTRAP,JQuery and JavaScript
+the Back-end is done using Java and Servlets for the front-end, it uses HTML,CSS,BOOTSTRAP,JQuery and JavaScript

 ## dependencies